1cbyc/phish_detect/README.md

 ## thinking out loud: features
 i am thinking on the website where people would do phishing websites search, i will probably add a counter to show how many searches has been found.

+i also think i should have a way for people to add to the phishing list for my model to validate too, and train with. like a